djndl1/CSNotes/database/oracle.md

 _database_: a set of files that store data.
 An instance can mount only one database at a single point time.
 Multiple can access the same database (like in a clustering environment)

+Multitenant architecture; CDB; PDB; The application model might include definitions of tables, views, user accounts, and PL/SQL packages that are common to a set of PDBs.
+An _application container_ functions as an application-specific CDB within a CDB.

+Sharding Architecture; horizontal partitioning of data across multiple Oracle databases.
+In a sharding architecture, each database is hosted on a dedicated server with its own local resources - CPU, memory, flash, or disk.
+Each database in such configuration is called a shard.
+All of the shards together make up a single logical database, which is referred to as a sharded database.

+## Application Architecture

+- Client-Server

+- Multitier archtecture: the application server can serve as an interface between clients and multiple databases and provides an additional level of security.

+- Simple Oracle Document Access

+## Oracle Net Services Architecture

+_Oracle Net Listener_: a process that runs on the database or elsewhere in the network.
+Sharding Architecture; horizontal partitioning of data across multiple Oracle databases.
+In a sharding architecture, each database is hosted on a dedicated server with its own local resources - CPU, memory, flash, or disk.
+Each database in such configuration is called a shard.
+All of the shards together make up a single logical database, which is referred to as a sharded database.

+- dedicated server architecture

+- shared server architecture: a pool of shared server processes for multiple sessions.
+A client process communicates with a dispatcher.

 ### Physical storage structures

 1. data files